City reducing services due to COVID-19 spread

-Just hours after the Harvey County Commission/Board of Health announced returning to Phase 3 of the county COVID-19 reopening plan Tuesday, the City of Newton announced an adjustment to operations of some city facilities.
+Just hours after the Harvey County Commission/Board of Health announced returning to Phase III of the county COVID-19 reopening plan Tuesday, the city of Newton announced an adjustment operations of some city facilities.

 City Hall will have limited public access through only the west doors located outside the Utility Billing Office.
 Utility billing will remain open to the public as usual, 8 a.m. to 5 p.m.
 Monday-Friday.
 All other areas of City Hall will be restricted to employees only.
 No public restrooms will be available.

 The city is asking residents to consider doing business over the phone or online at newtonkansas.com,.